Smoking & Second Hand Smoke, what it does to cause all that trouble

 Vitamin B5: Cigarette smoking damages collagen, depletes vitamin C (necessary for collagen), causes wrinkles, blood vessel constriction and sallow skin.
 You need Pantothenic acid (B5).

 Vitamin B6: Tobacco blocks your body’s use of pyridoxine (Vitamin B6).
-Pyridoxine turns the proteins you eat into proteins your body needs and you need it to convert carbohydrates from the form you store them in into the form you can use for energy.
-It is needed for hormones, neurotransmitters and enzymes.
+Pyridoxine turns the proteins you eat into proteins your body needs, and you need it to convert carbohydrates from the form you store them in into the form you can use for energy.
+It is needed for hormones, neurotransmitters, and enzymes.

 Vitamin C: Smokers have below-normal levels of Vitamin C – as much as 40 percent lower in pack-a-day smokers.
 Cigarettes rob your body of Vitamin C by breaking down and excreting it much faster than normal.
-Studies show that people exposed to second hand smoke also need extra Vitamin C. Toxic substances from the cigarettes destroy the Vitamin C.
+Studies show that people exposed to secondhand smoke also need extra Vitamin C. Toxic substances from the cigarettes destroy the Vitamin C.

 Smoking uses up about 25 milligrams of vitamin C per cigarette.
 It has been noted that smokers are ill more often, directly related to low vitamin C levels.
 Each cigarette you smoke emits extremely high levels of gaseous pollutants.
-Smoking creates poisons that are deposited on oral cavities and tissues in your throat and lungs.
+Smoking creates poisons that are deposited on the oral cavities and tissues in your throat and lungs.
 The irritation they cause further lowers your body’s Vitamin C supplies.

-As we said above cigarette smoking damages collagen as it depletes vitamin C (necessary for collagen).
+As we said above, cigarette smoking damages collagen as it depletes vitamin C (necessary for collagen).

 One of the risks faced in smoking is heavy metal poisoning from the cadmium in cigarette smoke.
 The accumulation of cadmium in organs caused by smoking and the severe anemia associated with cadmium toxicity are prevented by dietary Vitamin C supplements.
 Cadmium is also in the air we breathe.
 If we live near any pollution, Vitamin C again is needed.
-Vitamin C protects against this and other oxidative damage caused by smoking as it is an antioxidant.
+Vitamin C protects against this and other oxidative damage caused by smoking, as it is an antioxidant.

-Note: don’t take beta carotene supplements if you smoke, Through three studies it was found that smokers taking beta carotene supplements had an increased risk of lung cancer.
-Instead take mixed carotenoids, not beta-carotene.
+Note: Don’t take beta carotene supplements if you smoke.
+Through three studies, it was found that smokers taking beta carotene supplements had an increased risk of lung cancer.
+Instead, take mixed carotenoids, not beta-carotene.
 The best way is to get Vitamin C is through organically grown fruits and vegetables, but if you supplement, check the ingredients.

 Selenium: Selenium acts to prevent the accumulation in your body of toxic deposits of heavy metals like cadmium.
 Chemically, it creates a bond with the metal, thus rendering it less harmful and helping your body to eliminate it.

 Magnesium: If you smoke, you may be a special candidate for magnesium deficiency.
-Smoking causes stress that in turn causes blood cholesterol levels to rise and magnesium levels to fall.
+Smoking causes stress that, in turn, causes blood cholesterol levels to rise and magnesium levels to fall.

 Magnesium deficiencies can lead to other problems.
 It can lead to high blood pressure.
-Your kidneys are very vulnerable to damage by sharp crystalline oxalic acid which can result in hypertension.
+Your kidneys are very vulnerable to damage by sharp crystalline oxalic acid, which can result in hypertension.
 Spasms of an artery caused by a lack of magnesium can be a direct cause of angina pectoris or even a heart attack.

 Other problems related to smoking

 Cataracts: What clouds the eye lens is the damage from oxidation.
 Smoking and other risk factors all increase oxidative damage.
-To prevent cataracts – antioxidants.
-In addition to antioxidants – trace minerals magnesium and manganese appear to play a role in cataract prevention.
+To prevent cataracts, antioxidants.
+In addition to antioxidants, trace minerals magnesium and manganese appear to play a role in cataract prevention.

 NEEDED VITAMINS:

 How much do you take?
 The vitamins we list are merely a guideline.
-In actual fact, the more you smoke the more you need to take to counteract the damage.
+In actual fact, the more you smoke, the more you need to take to counteract the damage.

 We recommend the following nutrients and a great way to get them, see below.